 "I have never once heard a woe-is-me or a negative," said Ellen Wilner, a board member for Charley's Fund.
 "They are just positive -- they go and they do, and there isn't a wall they don't just push through.
 They are very motivated for obvious reasons, but I don't think everybody would have the same reaction."

 In the last decade, Charley has grown to become a sociable, out-going child, who loves sports.
-Charley has an industrious mind, his mother said, which helps him overcome physical challenges that have appeared recently.

 Earlier this week, Charlie walked around Stockbridge, but on one particular long trek, he asked a friend if he could grab hold of his back allowing him to continue to take part in the fun.
 He struggles to lift a gallon of milk, walk up stairs, and the disease has stunted his development, so he's smaller than children his age.